"The group started off around security after one of us had a break in, but its really taken off! They're planning a Street Celebration for VE Day "

 "One of us has offered fixing IT for free and another to make face coverings"

-Ran by SMB training - the short 2 hour sessions offer learning for informal volunteers to pick up tips and knowledge around keeping themselves and others safe in the community.
+Delivered by SMB training, either virtual via Zoom or face to face (in a small group basis) - the short 2 hour sessions offer learning for informal volunteers to pick up tips and knowledge around keeping themselves and others safe in the community.
 There's also a chance to progress.

 To find out more or book please contact firstname.lastname@example.org